PowerDNS/pdns/pdns/dnsdistdist/docs/reference/comboaddress.rst

 ComboAddress
 ============

-.. class:: ComboAddress

-  A ``ComboAddress`` represents an IP address with possibly a port number.
+IP addresses are moved around in a native format, called a ComboAddress.
-  The object can be an IPv4 or an IPv6 address.
+ComboAddresses can be IPv4 or IPv6, and unless you want to know, you don't need to.

-Functions and methods related to ``ComboAddress``

 .. function:: newCA(address) -> :class:`ComboAddress`